 - 1. Initiate recording by pressing the red icon labeled "REC".
 The icon will now change to black and be labeled "STOP". - 2.
 Within 3-5 seconds, the mean signal recording should become centered at midscale by the High-Pass-Filter, and the Auto-Scale button may be used to zoom in on the Y-Axis.
-The signal may fluctuate for the first few minutes and then stabilize.
 If there are concerns about the quality of the data being captured, corrective steps can be taken. - 3.
 When the recording is finshed Click the "STOP" icon.